ashleycampion/IrisDataSetProject/README.md

 * a 'createParallelCoordinates' file that saves a parallel coordinates plot to the plots\parallelCoordinates folder
 * a 'createScatterPlots' file that saves scatter plots to the plots\scatterPlots folder
 * a 'createSummaryStatistics' file that saves summary statistics for each species to a csv file in the summaryStatistics folder
+* a 'dimensionalityReduction' file that performs various dimensionality reductions and saves the plotted results to files in the plots\dimensionalityReduction folder
 * a 'verifyIntegrityOfDataset' file to do just that

 ## How to Download this Repository